makeabilitylab/makeabilitylabwebsite/README.md

 ## Versioning
 We will using semantic versioning when adding tags to push to production.
 The table below gives instructions for how semantic labeling works.
 More information is available [here](https://docs.npmjs.com/getting-started/semantic-versioning).

 The current version is `0.1.0`, since we are still in development.
+A history of all pushes to production can be accessed through the 'releases' tag on Github.

 | Code Status    | Stage        | Rule             | Example # |
 | -------------- | ------------ | ---------------- | --------- |